PuppyTinder/puppy-tinder/README.md

 ### Sprint 2

-- User can see the view of other dogs
+- User can see the view of other dogs.
-- User can swipe between dog profiles
+- User can swipe between dog profiles.
-- User can tap to see other dogs profiles
+- User can tap to see other dogs profiles.
+- User can refresh feed.

 <p float="left">
     <img src="https://i.imgur.com/kfic4lQ.gif"